What Is a Medicare Special Needs Plan (SNP)?

 What Does a Special Needs Plan Cover?

-All SNPs cover everything Original Medicare includes, plus built-in Part D drug coverage.
-Most plans add supplemental benefits targeted to their qualifying population:
+Every SNP covers what Original Medicare covers and includes built-in Part D drug coverage.
+Most add supplemental benefits targeted to their qualifying population:

-• Hospital and medical coverage: All SNPs include Part A hospital benefits and Part B medical benefits, the same as Original Medicare.
+• Hospital and medical coverage: All SNPs include Part A hospital benefits and Part B medical benefits, matching Original Medicare.

-• Prescription drug coverage: Part D drug coverage is built into every SNP.
-You don't need a separate drug plan.
+• Prescription drug coverage: Part D coverage is built into every SNP, and no separate drug plan is needed.

-• Dental, vision and hearing: Most SNPs include benefits not covered by Original Medicare.
+• Dental, vision and hearing: Most SNPs include benefits Original Medicare doesn't cover.

 • Transportation and meal delivery: Many D-SNPs cover rides to medical appointments and home-delivered meals for qualifying members.

-• Over-the-counter items: Some D-SNPs provide a monthly or quarterly allowance for approved OTC health products.
+• Over-the-counter items: Some D-SNPs include a monthly or quarterly allowance for approved OTC health products.

 • Care coordination: I-SNPs include specialized support for nursing home transitions and long-term care planning.